 The game is played across a flat surface, such as a tabletop or area of floor, with a minimum size of 36" square.
 This area is commonly referred to as the 'board' or 'game board'.
-The board should be populated with model scenery, representing the buildings, streets, alleys, parks and walkways of Gotham City.
+The board should be populated with model scenery, representing the buildings, streets, forest, towns and cities of Westeros.